Cookie Policy

 A cookie is a small text file your browser stores when you visit a site.
 Some cookies remember things like whether you are logged in.
 Others assign your browser a stable identifier so analytics tools can connect what you do across pages and visits.
 Modern tracking also uses related browser storage like localStorage and sessionStorage, which work the same way for the purpose of this policy.

-| Tool | What it does | Status |
+| Tool | What it does | Category |

 |---|---|---|

-Container that lets us deploy and update tags without redeploying the site.
-Does not set tracking cookies on its own. | On by default |
+| Google Tag Manager Policy | Container that lets us deploy and update tags without redeploying the site.
+Does not set tracking cookies on its own.
+Individual tags inside it inherit your consent state. | Analytics |

-Product analytics.
+| PostHog (events only) Policy | Product analytics.
 Tracks pageviews, button clicks, and form submissions so we know which pages and tools are working.
 Cookie: ph_*_posthog.
-Retention: 12 months. |
+Retention: 12 months.
+Respects Do Not Track. | Analytics |

-| Tool | What it does | Status |
+| Tool | What it does | Category |

 |---|---|---|

-Records anonymized session replays, heatmaps, and rage-click detection.
+| Microsoft Clarity Policy | Records anonymized session replays, heatmaps, and rage-click detection.
 Used to find UX problems on landing pages.
-Retention: 30 days. | Off until accepted |
+Retention: 30 days. | Recording (opt-in) |

-Records the same session as a video, tied to PostHog event analytics.
+| PostHog session recording Policy | Records the same session as a video, tied to PostHog event analytics.
 Password fields are always masked.
-Retention: 12 months. | Off until accepted |
+Retention: 12 months. | Recording (opt-in) |

 Third-party tools that may set cookies when you use them